 Cumulus

 Easily recognisable fluffy white clouds with flat bottoms, usually indicate fair weather when widely separated, but if they appear quite large they are capable of producing sudden heavy showers.
-When seen at see in an otherwise cloudless sky, they often indicate land beneath.
+When seen out at sea in an otherwise cloudless sky, they often indicate land beneath.

 altitude: 2.5km or less.
 (2 miles or less)